 If you’re still looking to expand your payment options, you could consider bank transfer, checks, or cash.
 There are different risks associated with these options, such as fraud or the inability to place a hold for damage, but some people still prefer traditional methods of payment.

 Accepting payments on other sites

-Airbnb supports various different payment methods, which differ according to the location of the host payment account.
-Guests can pay on the site using major credit and debit cards (Visa, MasterCard, Amex etc.); PayPal in selected countries; Alipay in China only; Postepay in Italy; Sofort Überweisung in Germany; iDEAL in the Netherlands; PayU in India; Google Wallet in the US with Android App and Apple Pay for iOS.
+Airbnb supports various payment methods, which differ according to the location of the host payment account.
+Guests can pay on the site using major credit and debit cards (Visa, MasterCard, Amex, etc.); PayPal in selected countries; Alipay in China only; Postepay in Italy; Sofort Überweisung in Germany; PayU in India; Google Pay in select countries with Android App and Apple Pay for iOS.

 On Airbnb, guests submit their payment information at the time they make their reservation request.
 After you accept their booking, or if your listings have Instant Book, the guests’ payment method will be charged for the entire amount.
 However, Airbnb holds this payment until 24 hours after check-in before releasing it to the host.